REAN-Foundation/rean-health-guru-app/docs/release_docs/REAN_Platform_Deployment_Workflows.md

 Label Checks job will be performing the following steps.

 * This job uses [pull-request-label-checker](https://github.com/marketplace/actions/label-checker-for-pull-requests).
-* On event Pull Request this job will check wheter the Pull Request have one of major, minor , patch label or not.
+* On event Pull Request this job will check whether the Pull Request has one of the major, minor, or patch labels or not.

 #### Android-BuildApp

 Android BuildApp job will be performing the following steps.

 * For uploading artifact this job uses [upload-artifact@v2](https://github.com/marketplace/actions/upload-a-build-artifact)
-* This job sets up the build environment, including Flutter and Fastlane configurations, configures dependencies, and builds the Android app in the "uat" flavor.
+* This job sets up the built environment, including Flutter and Fastlane configurations, configures dependencies, and builds the Android app in the "uat" flavor.
 The resulting app bundle is then uploaded as an artifact for further use in the workflow or deployment processes

 #### Android-Release-Alpha

 Android-Release-Alpha job will be performing the following steps.

-* this job sets up Fastlane, downloads the build artifacts from the "Android-BuildApp" job, and publishes the Android App Bundle (AAB) to the alpha release track on the Google Play Store.
+* This job sets up Fastlane, downloads the build artifacts from the "Android-BuildApp" job, and publishes the Android App Bundle (AAB) to the alpha release track on the Google Play Store.

 #### iOS-BuildApp

-iOS-BuildApp job will be performing the following steps.
+the iOS-BuildApp job will be performing the following steps.

 * For uploading artifact this job uses [upload-artifact@v2](https://github.com/marketplace/actions/upload-a-build-artifact)
-* This job sets up the build environment, including Flutter and Fastlane configurations, configures dependencies, and builds the IOS app in the "uat" flavor, signs the build using Fastlane, and uploads the artifacts for further use in the workflow or deployment processes
+* This job sets up the built environment, including Flutter and Fastlane configurations, configures dependencies, and builds the IOS app in the "uat" flavor, signs the build using Fastlane, and uploads the artifacts for further use in the workflow or deployment processes

 #### iOS-Release-Alpha

 iOS-Release-Alpha job will be performing the following steps.

-* This job checks out the code, sets up Fastlane, downloads the previously built artifacts, Uses Fastlane to upload the app build to TestFlight for the UAT environment.
+* This job checks out the code, sets up Fastlane, downloads the previously built artifacts, and Uses Fastlane to upload the app build to TestFlight for the UAT environment.
 It specifies the "uat" flavor and release mode and uses various environment variables for authentication and configuration, including the App Store Connect key ID, issuer ID, API key, and demo user credentials.

 ## PROD-CI-CD